Barbados–United Kingdom relations: Military

 Historically, the United Kingdom maintained a strong military presence on the island of Barbados.
 The first imperial troops to land in Barbados were forces of Sir George Ayscue in 1651.
 From then a militia was established and a number of watchtowers (such as the Gun Hill Signal Station) were strategically placed along the island's high-points to spot and quickly relay any acts of aggression or invasion attempts toward the former colony.
 Thereafter in 1780, a more permanent command of imperial troops were station in Barbados through to 1906.
 These troops had been station in the southern parts of the island at the St. Ann's Garrison Savannah in St. Michael, an area which formed one of the oldest Garrisons established in the entire Western Hemisphere.
 During World Wars I and II many Barbadian service members fought in the British war effort.
 A long mused point by members of both governments was correspondences sent by Barbados to the Colonial Office in London.
 In a telegram dated 6 August 1914 Barbadian officials wrote: "Carry on, England.
 Barbados is behind you." concerning the war with Germany.
 On 3 September 1939 (the day the UK and France declared war on Nazi Germany), the first telegram to arrive in Whitehall came from Barbados and contained simply, "Barbados is with you."

 Barbados and the United Kingdom continue their long history of co-operation on security matters.
-Today this role has evolved toward dealing with: fighting drugs, crime and money laundering.
+This role has evolved toward dealing with: fighting drugs, crime and money laundering.
 The Barbados Defence Force and The Royal Marines still maintain an alliance between their military units.
 The British government bases the regional British Military Advisory and Training Team (BMATT) in the nations of Barbados and Antigua & Barbuda.